RadioAstronomySoftwareGroup/pyuvdata/README.md

 # Maintainers
 pyuvdata is maintained by the RASG Managers, which currently include:
- - Adam Beardsley
+ - Adam Beardsley (Arizona State University)
- - Bryna Hazelton
+ - Bryna Hazelton (University of Washington)
- - Daniel Jacobs
+ - Daniel Jacobs (Arizona State University)
- - Paul La Plante
+ - Paul La Plante (University of Pennsylvania)
- - Jonathon Pober
+ - Jonathon Pober (Brown University)

 Please use the channels discussed in the [guide on contributing](.github/CONTRIBUTING.md) for code-related discussions.
 You can contact us privately if needed at rasgmanagers@gmail.com.